grosser/cachy/README.markdown

 Cache expensive operation that is run many times by many processes

-    # 20 Processes -> Instant database death
+    # 20 Processes in parallel -> Instant database death
     result = Cachy.cache(:a_key){ block_db_for_5_seconds }

-    # 19 Processes get [], 1 makes the request -- when finished all get the same cached result
+    # 19 Processes get [], 1 makes the request -- when cached all get the same result
     result = Cachy.cache(:a_key, :while_running=>[]){ block_db_for_5_seconds }